hummusonrails/homebridge-sensibo/README.md

 # Homebridge Sensibo Custom Plugin

-A custom Homebridge plugin for controlling Sensibo smart air conditioner devices through Apple HomeKit.
+A custom Homebridge plugin to control Sensibo air conditioning devices through Apple HomeKit.
+This plugin allows you to control your Sensibo devices using Siri, the Home app, and other HomeKit-compatible applications.

+## ⚠️ Important: Local Network Deployment Required

+**This plugin must run on your local network** (same WiFi as your iPhone/iPad) for HomeKit pairing to work.
+HomeKit uses mDNS discovery which only works on local networks.

+**Recommended Setup: Raspberry Pi** - The most popular and reliable way to run Homebridge 24/7.

 ## Features

-- **Full HomeKit Integration**: Control your Sensibo devices using Siri, Apple Home app, and other HomeKit-compatible apps
-- **Multiple Device Support**: Automatically discovers and manages all Sensibo devices in your account
+- **Multiple Device Support**: Control multiple Sensibo devices from a single plugin
+- **Full HomeKit Integration**: Each device appears as a separate accessory in HomeKit
-- **Temperature Control**: Set target temperature and view current temperature
+- **Thermostat Control**: Set target temperature, switch between heating/cooling modes
-- **Humidity Monitoring**: View current humidity levels from your Sensibo sensors
+- **Humidity Monitoring**: View current humidity levels from your Sensibo devices
-- **AC Mode Control**: Switch between heating, cooling, auto, and off modes
-- **Real-time Updates**: Polls device status every 30 seconds for up-to-date information
+- **Real-time Updates**: Automatic polling for device state changes
-- **Cloud Deployment Ready**: Designed to run on cloud services like Render
+- **Local Network Operation**: Runs reliably on your home network

+## Requirements

+- **Raspberry Pi** (recommended) or always-on computer on your local network
+- Node.js 18.15.0 or higher (Node.js 22 recommended)
+- Homebridge 1.3.0 or higher
+- Sensibo API key (get yours from [Sensibo Developer Portal](https://home.sensibo.com/me/api))
+- Active Sensibo devices connected to your account

 ## Installation